What is called Cartan calculus are the structures and relations present in an inner derivation Lie 2-algebra.

 Every vector field of induces a derivation on this dg-algebra of degree

-given by evaluation of forms on .
+given by contraction of forms with .

 As every degree -1-map, this induces a chain homotopy

-One finds that
+One finds that:

 is the Lie derivative on forms along ;